KDE/documentation-docs-kdenlive-org/user_interface/menu/file_menu.rst

 Save
 ----

-Saves the current state of the project including the actual layouts.
-Prompts for a file name if this is the first time the file is being saved.
+Saves the current state of the project including the current layout.
+Prompts for a file name, if this is the first time the file is being saved.
 The default keyboard shortcut is :kbd:`Ctrl+S`.

 .. _file_save_as: